ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ping/README.md

 * (Apollon77) optimize for js-controller 3.3

 ### 1.4.12 (2020-09-18)
-* (Apollon77) Prevent crash case when no devices are defined (Sentry IOBROKER-PING-R)
+* (Apollon77) Prevent a crash case when no devices are defined (Sentry IOBROKER-PING-R)

 ### 1.4.11 (2020-08-26)
 * (Apollon77) update js-controller dependency to correct version (1.5.8)